New OSHA Silica Testing Requirement in Effect

 According to OSHA, those who inhale very small crystalline silica particles are at increased risk of harmful diseases, including:

-This means that every road crew you see should be using different protocols than just two months ago.
-We should start seeing more respirators on street crews.
+This means that every road crew you see should be using respirators.

 What’s New in the OSHA Silica Standard?

-Previously the Permissible Exposure Level (PEL) for respirable silica was 100 µg/m3 for an 8-hour time weighted average (TWA).
-The new OSHA Silica standard establishes an 8-hr TWA PEL of 50 µg/m3, half the old PEL, so it’s no wonder contractors are concerned and calling for silica air testing.
+Previously the Permissible Exposure Level (PEL) for respirable silica was 100 µg/m3 (micrograms of silica per cubic meter of air) for an 8-hour time weighted average (TWA).
+The new OSHA Silica standard establishes an 8-hr TWA PEL of 50 µg/m3, half the old PEL.
 In addition to testing requirements, “all construction employers covered by the standard are required to: